Singapore Green Plan: Mosquito-borne disease

 In 2004, NEA launched a ‘Mozzie Attack’ programme in April 2004 together with grassroots organisations and Community Development Councils where volunteers organised exhibitions, door-to-door visits and talks to spread the message of preventing.

 In 2005, the Government launched ‘Campaign Against Dengue’ to raise awareness and rally people behind the anti-dengue fight.
 Every household received the ‘10-Minute Mozzie Wipeout’ pamphlet on basic measures to take against mosquito breeding.
 Volunteers were mobilised to search and get rid of Aedes mosquitos breeding ground in over 10,000 HDB blocks and private estates, more than 1,000 mosquito breeding sites were eradicated and 8,500 potential breeding spots were identified.

 The number of dengue cases per week fell from a high of 713 in September 2005 to 62 in January 2006.

 Nature conservation

 Through the use of careful planning in the Concept Plan 2001, Singapore sought to balance the nation's land use needs with environmental preservation to ensure sufficient green spaces for recreation purposes without compromising its urban development.

 In 2005, NParks developed 17.5 hectares of new parks and 7.4 km of park connectors, bringing the total area of parks and park connectors to 1924 hectares and 70 km respectively.

 Nature areas

 With the promotion of Sungei Buloh Nature Park and Labrador Nature Park to nature reserves in 2001, Singapore then had four nature reserves under the legal protection of the National Parks Act.
-The other two nature reserves are Chek Jawa and Bukit Timah and Central Catchment Nature Reserves.
+The other two nature reserves are Bukit Timah and Central Catchment Nature Reserves.